rdeamici/CS147DVParser/Python/README.md

 ---

 Registers must begin with an `r` or and `R` and must be followed by a decimal.
-T `r10` will always map to binary 10d: `001010` and never binary 2d: `00010`
+`r10` will always map to register 10d: `001010` and never register 10b: `00010` or register 10h `100001`

-If you choose an R-type instruction that requires a `shamt` instead of a register `rt`, the script will fail if the value passed in begins with an `[rR]`
+If you choose an R-type instruction that requires a shift amount `shamt` instead of a register `rt`, the script will fail if the value passed in begins with an `[rR]`

 example:
  ```